Search this site

-Suppose Ashish dealt me "M" cards and kept "A" cards with himself.
-Now, I am required to transfer a certain number of my cards to him.
+Suppose Ashish gave me "M" cards and kept "A" cards with himself.
+Now, I have to transfer a certain number of my cards to him.
 Let me give him "x" cards.
 So, now I am left with (M - x) cards and Ashish will have (A + x) cards.
-In this situation Ashish has four times as many cards as I have.
+In this situation, Ashish has four times as many cards as I have.
 So, (A + x) = 4(M - x).
 So, A + x = 4M - 4x; or A = 4M - 5x.

 On the other hand, if Ashish transfers the same number, "x", of his cards to me, he will have (A - x) cards and I will have (M + x) cards.
 In this situation Ashish has thrice as many cards as I have.
 So, (A - x) = 3(M + x).
 Thus, A - x = 3M + 3x; or A = 3M + 4x.

 Therefore, 4M - 5x = 3M + 4x, or M = 9x.

 This means there are an infinite number of solutions because "x" can take any number of values and "M" will change accordingly.
-For instance if x = 1 then M = 9, A = 3M + 4x = 27 + 4 = 31.
-Likewise, if x = 2, then M = 18 and A = 62; if x = 3, then M = 27 and A = 93; and so on ......
+For instance, if x = 1 then M = 9; A = 3M + 4x = 27 + 4 = 31.
+Likewise, if x = 2, then M = 18 and A = 62; if x = 3, then M = 27 and A = 93; and so on ...

-So, x = 1, M = 9 and A = 31.
-Thus, I have 9 cards, Ashish has 31 cards and the number of cards which is transferred to satisfy the conditions is one.
+So, x = 1, M = 9, and A = 31.
+Thus, I have 9 cards, Ashish has 31 cards and the number of cards which is transferred to satisfy the conditions is 1.
 Let's do a quick check: If I give Ashish one of my cards I am left with 8 cards and Ashish has 32 which is four times eight.
 If on the other hand, Ashish gives me one of his cards I have 10 cards and Ashish has 30 cards which is three times ten.

 Did I get it right?